IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Notes on acquisition:** The duty holder should have data on cost of repairs.

 **Notes of caution:** Cost of repair is highly variable and not well characterized by a single value.
 For example, a percentage of leaks will have near-zero repair costs if it is just a matter of tightening a valve.
-Other repairs, especially if specialized equipment is involved, could be extremely expensive – especially if a shutdown is required and production decline, leading to indirect costs.
+Other repairs, especially if specialized equipment is involved, could be extremely expensive – especially if a shutdown is required and production declines, leading to indirect costs.
 Those with good data and an intimate understanding of LDAR-Sim may opt to reprogram the model to accept a distribution of repair costs associated with different kinds of repairs – this could greatly improve LDAR cost estimates.

 ## use_empirical_rates
 **Data type:** Boolean or string